 The beneficiaries will be responsible for the selection and recruitment of the eligible researchers.
-An important aspect of the Commission's policy towards researchers is to improve their working and living conditions and to promote mobility in order to open up new perspectives for research careers within Europe.
+An important aspect of the Commission's policy towards researchers is to improve their working and living conditions and to promote mobility to open up new perspectives for research careers within Europe.
 The Marie Skłodowska-Curie actions aim to act as a catalyst in this respect.
-The beneficiaries will therefore be required to meet certain conditions relating to the publishing of vacancies (e.g. on Euraxess portal), recruitment and length of appointment of researchers and which should be in line with the principles set out in the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers.
+The beneficiaries will therefore be required to meet certain conditions relating to the publishing of vacancies (e.g. on Euraxess portal), recruitment and length of appointment of researchers and which should be in line with the principles set out in the European Charter for Researchers.